Up Your Game

 Perhaps it is also helpful to have that unpredictability as a singles player.
 It also appears that Tyson prefers to go cross court when he is drawn out to the sides.
 However, there doesn't seem to be a massive preference instead of going down the line.

-In conclusion, it is clear that both of these players have similar strategies.
-Get the ball to their forehand and apply pressure to the returner on the 3rd shot.
+In conclusion, it is clear that both of these players share a similar pickleball singles strategy: get the ball to their forehand and apply pressure to the returner on the 3rd shot.

 You can watch the full match and see if you notice these same tendencies.